-NOTE 7: Beginning S-100 Edition 5.0.0, seaSurface and seaFloor have been added to the S100_VerticalAndSoundingDatum enumeration, which makes attribute verticalCoordinateBase redundant.
-Since it is optional in S-100, S-104 no longer uses it.
-If verticalCoordinateBase is encoded, applications may ignore it.
+NOTE 7: S-104 does not use seaSurface and seaFloor datums. which makes attribute verticalCoordinateBase redundant.
+It is included in order to ensure compliance with generic validation checks for attribute verticalDatum.

 NOTE 8: Dataset delivery interval is encoded only if the dataset is part of a sequence delivered at known intervals (for example, daily, weekly, or 6-hourly forecasts).
 S-100 Part 17, clause 17-4.9 contains detailed guidance for encoding the discovery metadata equivalent of this attribute (userDefinedMaintenanceFrequency) and the same guidelines apply to encoding this attribute.
 If this attribute and its discovery metadata equivalent are both encoded (in the HDF5 dataset and discovery metadata block respectively), the durations encoded by them must be the same.
 Intervals greater than monthly may be encoded at Producer discretion.